 Our parking lot is extremely busy during morning drop-off.
+Students being dropped off and entering the building without the assistance of a parent should be dropped off in the east lot by the greenhouse.
 Please leave home in plenty of time to ensure a non-hurried morning routine.
 Always exercise patience for the safety of our students.